 When you paint a room you will move furniture to the corridor or another room, but for larger jobs, you don’t want to be falling over furniture for weeks or months, so put it in storage!

 Earn money by renting out a spare room

-Depending on your location and living situation, you could make a lot more money by clearing out a spare room and putting the contents in storage, which would then allow you to rent that room to someone else.
+Depending on your location and living situation, you could avoid the need for a storage facility and instead actually make a lot more money by clearing out a spare room and putting the contents in storage, which would then allow you to rent that room to someone else.

 Where to find self storage in Cork

 If you are looking for Self storage in Cork then corkstoragecentre.ie has a range of locations Centre Park Road, Old Mallow Road, and Kilumney near Ballincollig.
 Their facilities are used for business storage and residential uses such as: Household furniture, Office storage.
 It is used by Builders, Restaurants, Hotels, Artists, Mechanics, and Entertainment companies.